Machine Learning Overview

 Deep learning continues to be at the forefront of advancements in artificial intelligence (AI), shaping industries across the globe, from healthcare and finance to entertainment and retail.
 With its ability to learn from vast datasets, deep learning has become a key driver of innovation.
 As we look to 2024 and 2025, deep learning is poised for even greater leaps forward.
 In this comprehensive guide, we’ll explore the types of deep learning models, the latest trends shaping the field, and beginner-friendly tips to get started.

-1. What Is Deep Learning?
+What Is Deep Learning in Short?

 Deep learning is a subset of machine learning that uses neural networks with many layers to analyze and interpret complex data patterns.
 These networks are inspired by the human brain and can be trained to recognize patterns, make predictions, and perform various tasks with minimal human intervention.